rkuo2000/NPCpy/README.md

 ## Jinx Examples

-Jinxs are powerful workflow templates that combine natural language processing with Python code execution.
+Jinja execution templates---Jinxs---are powerful workflow templates that combine natural language processing with Python code execution through sequential processing of steps.
 They're defined in YAML files and can be used by NPCs or called directly.
+Jinxs can reference other Jinxs through Jinja references, allowing for modular and reusable workflows that can be easily shared, adapted, and extended.

 ### Creating a Simple Jinx